ianrmurphy/oscc_wiki/Firmware.md

 sudo apt install arduino-core build-essential cmake
 ```

 OSCC uses CMake to avoid some of the limitations of the Arduino IDE.
-Using this method you can build
+Using this method, you can build
 and upload the firmware from the command-line.

 Check out [Arduino CMake](https://github.com/queezythegreat/arduino-cmake) for more information.